geofis/BashRTKStation/README.md

 2. In the Raspberry Pi configuration app (`sudo raspi-config`), be sure to:

+    - Upgrade your RPi: `sudo apt update && sudo apt full-upgrade`.
     - Set a good resolution for your screen; a good resolution must be enough to fit windows without cropping them.
-I tested my RPi with 720x480.
+I tested my RPi with 800x600.
     - In the Interface options, activate VNC.
     - In the Interface options, select Serial Port, disable login shell over serial port and finally enable serial port.
+    - In `/boot/config.txt`, if not present, add the following line at the end of the file `core_freq=250`.
+This ensure a slight increase in serial port performance, needed to trasnmit the RTCM corrections to the ZED unit.
+Alternatively, you can swap the ports with by adding the line `dtoverlay=pi3-miniuart-bt` to `/boot/config.txt`, so the miniuart port is assigned to the Bluetooth service, and the higher performance UART is dedicated to pins 14 and 15 of the GPIO bar.

 3. Download BashRTKStation: